CHAMPVA for Life Definition

 Long Term Care Coverage Overview

-Like most health insurance, CHAMPVA for Life (CFL) is not a solution for long term or non-medical, aging care.
+Like most health insurance, CHAMPVA for Life (CFL) is not a solution for long-term or non-medical aging care.
 However, it does help to cover some of the cost.
 Much like Medicare Supplemental insurance, CFL picks up where Medicare leaves off.
 CFL will pay co-insurance and deductibles but does not pay for monthly Medicare Part B premiums.
-Follows are CFL’s benefits for specific types of long term care.
+What follows are CFL’s benefits for specific types of long-term care.

 Assisted Living – CFL does not pay for assisted living or senior living care as defined by assistance with activities of daily living such as bathing, dressing, feeding or supervision of the cognitively impaired.
 This type of care is sometimes called custodial care and is not a covered benefit.